minerskills/QA/readme.md

 I am always eager to take on new challenges and learn as much as possible.
 I look forward to continuing to grow and develop in my career and make a meaningful impact in the gaming industry.

+# Skills & Education

+## Skills

+ -  Proficiency in Java
+ -  Experience with Unreal Engine 4 and 5
+ -  Ability to use debugging tools and identify and troubleshoot problems
+ -  Excellent communication and teamwork skills
+ -  Self learning
+ -  Translation (German -> English)

+## Education

+At Nelson-Mandela-Gesamtschule Greven
+ -	2021: GCSE O-levels (Realschulabschluss mit Qualifikation)
+ -	Expected 2024: GCE A-levels (Abitur)

 # Examples of my work